WordPress/gutenberg/platform-docs/docs/basic-concepts/rich-text.md

 # RichText and Format Library

-Several block types (like paragraph, heading and more) allow users to type and mainpulate rich text content.
+Several block types (like paragraph, heading, and more) allow users to type and manipulate rich text content.
 In order to do so, they use the `RichText` component and the `@wordpress/rich-text` package.

 The `RichText` component is a wrapper around the `@wordpress/rich-text` package that provides a React-friendly API to manipulate rich text content.
 It allows the user to add and apply formats to the text content.